February 26, 2021

-- Cover and cook on low for 4-6 hours, stirring occasionally.
+- Add all the ingredients into a 6-quart slow-cooker.
+Cover and cook on low for 4-6 hours, stirring occasionally.

-- Once the tomatoes have broken down, uncover.
-Continue cooking for another hour or two, until sauce has thicken.
+- If you’re using whole tomatoes, once they’ve broken down, uncover.
+Continue cooking for another hour or two, until the sauce, has thickened.

-- Run the tomato sauce through a food mill, carefully blend in a blender, or use an immersion blender to create a smooth sauce.
+- For a smooth sauce, run it through a food mill, carefully blend in a blender, or use an immersion blender.

-- Refrigerate unused sauce and use within 4 days.
+- Allow sauce to cool down to room temperature and refrigerate unused sauce and use within 4 days.

 The possibilities are truly endless.
 What are some of your favorite ways to incorporate a good tomato sauce?